usingMaths.com

 The browser neither needs nor processes them.

-Forms are used to collect input.
+Forms are used to collect input in HTML.

 It has the following structure: